Visualizing Microbial Agroecology

 Project outcomes:

-At least three grant proposals have been written.
+At least five grant proposals have been written, with more in development.
 New grower, research, conservation, and industry collaborations have been made.
 Soil test methods to improve nutrient recommendations have been discussed and pursued.
 Cropping system diversification has been discussed repeatedly.
 Efforts to unpack 'soil biology' in a data-driven way have continued to be made.
 A greater understanding of the needs of the agricultural community and the desire for more information on soil biology has been confirmed and built upon.
 The PNW Farmers' Network has also developed a podcast and training to expand mental models around 'On-Farm Trial' design and implementation as the region's ag community continues to innovate around soil biological stimulants and supplements, fertility management, crop diversification, and input reduction strategies.

 300 Farmers reached through participant's programs